OpenNebula/docs/source/deployment/config/usage.rst

 Example
 -------

-Initialization is necessary when the OneScape is not sure about the version of current configuration files.
+Initialization is necessary when the Onecfg is not sure about the version of current configuration files.
 When running ``onecfg status`` in the uninitialized environment, you might get the following error:

 .. prompt:: bash # auto